-The programme develops a theoretical, policy and technical understanding of key issues within criminology, criminal justice, and research methods.
-More specifically, it aims to develop an advanced understanding of the complex nature of the crime, harm and victimization together with an appreciation of the role of the state/criminal justice system in the regulation of human behavior, deviance and crime.
-The programme will equip you to design and implement social scientific research using a broad range of methodologies, consider research ethics, analyze and present the material such research generates.
+The programme develops a theoretical, policy and technical understanding of key issues within criminology, criminal justice and research methods.
+More specifically, it aims to develop an advanced understanding of the complex nature of crime, harm and victimisation together with an appreciation of the role of the state/criminal justice system in the regulation of human behaviour, deviance and crime.
+The programme will equip you to design and implement social scientific research using a broad range of methodologies, consider research ethics, analyse and present the material such research generates.

 Through combining criminology and research methods, the programme enables you to think logically and in an informed manner about criminological issues.
 The programme fosters a critical awareness of the relationship between theory, policy and practice and enables you to utilize your research knowledge of research skills and translate these into research practice in the field of criminology and broader social science research professions.

 You'll undertake modules from a broad base of subject areas including: